jaydeelew/CompareAI/DEV_WORKFLOW.md

 ## Complete Development to Production Pipeline

 ### 1. Make Code Changes
-Edit your frontend or backend code as needed.
+Edit frontend or backend code as needed.

 ### 2. (Optional) Install New Dependencies
 If you add new packages: